polyaxon/polyaxon/docs/integrations/native-build.md

 ```

 ## Using the native builder as the default build backend

-In order to deploy Polyaxon with the native build backend as the default builder option, user need to either remove or set `buildBackend` in their Polyaxon deployment config file.
+In order to deploy Polyaxon with the native build backend as the default builder option, users need to either remove or set `buildBackend` in their Polyaxon deployment config file.

 ```yaml
 ...